ludocode/pottery/include/pottery/lifecycle/README.md

 ### `COPY`

-- `COPY`, expression matching `pottery_error_t(CONTEXT_TYPE context, REF_TYPE to, REF_TYPE from)`
+An expression matching `pottery_error_t(CONTEXT_TYPE context, REF_TYPE to, REF_TYPE from)`.

-Copies the contents of an existing element into another existing value, replacing its contents.
+Copies the contents of an existing value into another existing value, replacing its contents.
 The values in `to` and `from` are already initialized and must remain initialized.
 In addition, `from` is `const` and must not be modified.

-If this fails, it you must leave the destination object initialized, but it is up to you whether its original contents are preserved or whether it contains junk.
+If this fails, it you must leave the destination value initialized, but it is up to you whether its original contents are preserved or whether it contains junk.
 The generated `copy()` will have the same behaviour.

 ### `COPY_BY_VALUE`

-- `COPY_BY_VALUE`, a flag

-Indicates that the type is assignable by value (bitwise for C types or by copy assignment for C++ types, as with `operator=(const&)`.)
+A flag indicating that the type is assignable by value (bitwise for C types or by copy assignment for C++ types, as with `operator=(const&)`.)
 This is implied by `BY_VALUE`.